simondahla/nutshell-dashboard/README.md

 ##Notes
 - Back-end part is serving all data on purpose so it can be used in other projects or in other purposes as well
 - Asumes that you cast the URL to a chromecast
-- Only quering the first 100 accounts, default value can be changed [here](https://github.com/simondahla/nutshell-dashboard/blob/master/app/data.php#L14)
+- Only quering the first 100 accounts, default value can be changed [here](https://github.com/simondahla/nutshell-dashboard/blob/master/app/data.php#L14) or by passing a query parameter with the request `?limit=500`

 ##2do
 - [ ] Add back-end error handling